Leading Intercom’s AI Transformation

 As we grew, we split the product into different areas—customer support, in-product messaging, engagement—and each of those naturally developed its own more refined ICP.
 For example, our human support help desk product tends to serve companies with 1,000 to 2,000 people, typically online businesses.
 We do have customers bigger than that, but once you’re dealing with ‘teams of teams of teams,’ it sometimes requires features we haven’t built yet.

 With Fin, though, the game changed.
 Because of how it works, the size of your company or volume of conversations almost doesn’t matter.
 You could have 10 million conversations a year, and Fin can handle it.
-So the ICP has really expanded.
-From small startups to now encompassing the full range of internet businesses doing customer support at any scale.
+So the ICP has really expanded from small startups to now encompassing the full range of internet businesses doing customer support at any scale.

-What is the overall recruitment strategy at Intercom?
+What is the recruitment strategy at Intercom?

 At the more senior end, we’re appealing to people who want to join a well-run product organization and work on top-tier AI technology.
 For example, Fin is one of the more widely deployed AI agents on the market, and it’s generating real revenue, tens of millions.
 If you want to work on meaningful AI products that are making a real impact, we offer that opportunity.